Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Wire transfers are inconvenient for regular rent payments.
 They require tenants to visit their bank or log in to their online banking portal for each transaction, initiating it manually.
 Their high cost also makes them inconvenient for routine use.

 Paper checks are becoming increasingly inconvenient for many.
 Tenants must remember to write and mail or deliver a check each month.
 Landlords must physically receive, transport, and deposit checks, then manually track payments.
-This contrasts sharply with modern electronic options and digital rent rolls.

-Which method is best for rental payments
+Why ACH is often the best for rental payments

 ACH transfers are widely considered the best method for collecting recurring rental payments.
 They offer a low transaction cost, which is highly beneficial for managing rental property expenses.
 The ability to set up automated, recurring payments makes it easy for tenants to pay on time and convenient for landlords to receive consistent income.
 While not instantaneous, the 1–3 business day processing time is acceptable for most monthly cycles.